-A matrix diagram also called matrix chart is a project management tool that assists in the investigation of relationships.
+A Matrix Diagram, also called a Matrix Chart, is a project management tool that assists in investigating relationships.

-Matrix Chart displays relationships within a single group or amongst two, three, or four groups (Ex. project objective, methods, results, causes, people, etc.).
-It also provides information like the strength of relationship amongst the group, the roles played by various groups,etc.
+Matrix Chart displays relationships within a single group or amongst two, three, or four groups (ex., project objective, methods, results, causes, people, etc.).
+It also provides information like the strength of relationships among the group, the roles played by various groups, etc.

 Why use a Matrix Chart?

 Project managers deal with various processes, people, and programs.
-It helps to envisage and also recognize the complex relationship between the data sets.
+It helps envisage and recognize the complex relationship between the data sets.

 When to use Matrix Chart?

-Matrix chart is a planning and decision-making tool that is useful in various applications, primarily to assess the relations between two or more groups.
-Cause and Effect Matrix and QFD use the Matrix Diagram.
+A Matrix Chart is a planning and decision-making tool that is useful in various applications, primarily to assess the relations between two or more groups.
+Cause and Effect Matrices and QFDs use the Matrix Diagram.

 What Would You Use a Matrix Chart?

-- Select the team: Select the team who are expertise in the process and also knowledge in collecting the data.
+- Select the team: Select the team who are expertise in the process and knowledgeable in collecting the data.

-- Determine the appropriate matrix diagram: Based on the project’s objective and source of data, the team has to select the appropriate matrix chart and what type of symbols to be used to determine the relationship between the groups.
+- Determine the appropriate Matrix Diagram: Based on the project’s objective and data source, the team has to select the appropriate matrix chart and what type of symbols to use to determine the relationship between the groups.

-- Plan and collect the data: Team has to plan and collect accurate data for the different data sets.
+- Plan and collect the data: The team has to plan and collect accurate data for the different data sets.

-- Document the relationship between the groups: This is one of the crucial steps; the team has to use appropriate symbols or methods to use the relationship between the groups and to get the consensus among the team members.
+- Document the relationship between the groups: This is one of the crucial steps; the team must use the appropriate symbols or methods to document the relationship between the groups and to get a consensus among the team members.

 - Draw conclusions: Review the relationship between the groups and draw a conclusion based on the data.
 While the matrix diagram may be a time-consuming investment is well worth the effort.